 Review and Verify the Terms of the Lease

-Before purchasing a property with Tenants in place, it’s important to first see a copy of the Lease between the current Landlord and Tenants.
+Before buying a house with Tenants in place, it’s important to first see a copy of the Lease between the current Landlord and Tenants.
 This Lease will stay with the property, and you’ll be bound to follow its terms until the end of the Lease period.
 As a result, it’s important to review the terms before purchasing a property.

 In addition to asking for and reviewing the Lease, it’s also a good idea to use an Estoppel Agreement to verify the terms of the Lease with the Tenant.
 While it’s uncommon for a landlord to forge or misrepresent Lease terms, it does happen.
 To avoid this, Landlords should always use an Estoppel Agreement to ensure that they know the terms of the current Lease.

 When reviewing this information, make sure to confirm that the monthly rental income is what you expect it to be.
 Sometimes sellers will advertise a market value for rent when in fact the Tenants in place are paying a lower rate.

 Are you buying a house with tenants already living there?
 As a new landlord, you must establish a positive relationship between yourself and your tenants to create an enjoyable experience for everyone.
 Communicating well with them from day one is a good way to do this.
 Here are some tips for how to do this:

 - Introduce yourself in person once you’ve purchased the property.
 In this initial meeting, let Tenants know who you are, who they should contact with concerns or for repairs, and any improvements or plans that you have for the property.
 This will ease the Tenants’ concerns about having a new Landlord and let them know that you’re going to take care of the property.

 - Send Tenants a Change of Management Notice and Welcome Letter.
 This will give them your information, contact details, and any information they need to know about the change in ownership.